fishi0x01/fishi0x01.github.io/pages/about.md

 {: .text-justify}

 Like many people in my field I am a big fan of the [HashiCorp Stack](https://www.hashicorp.com/).
-Further, I like [nix](https://github.com/fishi0x01/local-env/tree/master/nix), enjoy programming in [go](https://github.com/fishi0x01/vsh) or [rust](https://github.com/fishi0x01/docker-extract) and am repeatedly overwhelmed and humbled by the unlimited knowledge of the open source community.
+Further, I enjoy [nix](https://nixos.org/), try coding in [go](https://github.com/fishi0x01/vsh) or [rust](https://github.com/fishi0x01/docker-extract) and am repeatedly overwhelmed and humbled by the unlimited knowledge of the open source community.
 {: .text-justify}

 If I'm not in front of a computer or practicing [QwanKiDo](https://www.qwankido.ca/), I am likely to learn Mandarin Chinese or play classical guitar.